In this article

 Implementing a successful business travel program takes time.
 If your organization plans to create one soon, here are some tips to help you manage it more effectively:

-Create a comprehensive travel policy
+Create a comprehensive corporate travel policy

 Once you’ve created your corporate travel policy, add it to your onboarding process and have all your existing employees read it so everyone is aware of the new guidelines.
-Also consider hosting it in a cloud storage platform—such as a shared Google Drive or your travel management software—so employees can review it whenever they have questions.
+Also consider hosting it in a cloud storage platform—such as a shared Google Drive or your travel management software—so employees can easily review it whenever they have questions.

 Enhance the traveler experience